mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 # Natural Language Processing

 I spent several years in the 1980s using symbolic AI approaches to Natural Language Processing (NLP) like augmented transition networks and conceptual dependency theory with mixed results.
 For small vocabularies and small domains of discourse these techniques yielded modestly successful results.
+I now only use Deep Learning approaches to NLP in my work.

+Deep Learning in NLP is a branch of machine learning that utilizes deep neural networks to understand, interpret and generate human language.
+It has revolutionized the field of NLP by improving the accuracy of various NLP tasks such as text classification, language translation, sentiment analysis, and natural language generation (e.g., ChatGPT).

+Deep learning models such as Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), and Transformer models have been used to achieve state-of-the-art performance on various NLP tasks.
+These models have been trained on large amounts of text data, which has allowed them to learn complex patterns in human language and improve their understanding of the context and meaning of words.

+The use of pre-trained models, such as BERT and GPT-3, has also become popular in NLP and I use both frequently for my work.
+These models have been pre-trained on a large corpus of text data, and can be fine-tuned for a specific task, which significantly reduces the amount of data and computing resources required to train a derived model.

+Deep learning in NLP has been applied in various industries such as chatbots, automated customer service, and language translation services.
+It has also been used in research areas such as natural language understanding, question answering, and text summarization.

+So, Deep Learning in NLP has greatly improved the performance of various NLP tasks by utilizing deep neural networks to understand and interpret human language.
+The use of pre-trained models has also made it easier to fine-tune models for specific tasks, which has led to a wide range of applications in industry and research.

 In the last decade deep learning techniques have solved most NLP problems, at least in a "good enough" engineering sense.
 As I write this the ChatGPT model has scored 80% accuracy on the verbal SAT college admissions test.
 In this chapter we will experiment with a few useful public models that can be used as paid for API calls or in many cases you can run the models yourself.

 ## OpenAI GPT-3 APIs

+OpenAI GPT-3 (Generative Pre-trained Transformer 3) is an advanced language processing model developed by OpenAI.
 There are three general classes of OpenAI API services:

 - GPT-3 which performs a variety of natural language tasks.
 - Codex which translates natural language to code.
 - DALL·E which creates and edits original images.

+GPT-3 is capable of generating human-like text, completing tasks such as language translation, summarization, and question answering, and much more.
+OpenAI offers GPT-3 APIs, which allow developers to easily integrate GPT-3's capabilities into their applications.

+The GPT-3 API provides a simple and flexible interface for developers to access GPT-3's capabilities such as text completion, language translation, and text generation.
+The API can be accessed using a simple API call, and can be integrated into a wide range of applications such as chatbots, language translation services, and text summarization.

+Additionally, OpenAI provides a number of pre-built models that developers can use, such as the GPT-3 language model, the GPT-3 translation model, and the GPT-3 summarization model.
+These pre-built models allow developers to quickly and easily access GPT-3's capabilities without the need to train their own models.

+Overall, the OpenAI GPT-3 APIs provide a powerful and easy-to-use tool for developers to integrate advanced language processing capabilities into their applications, and can be a game changer for developers looking to add natural language processing capabilities to their projects.

 We will only use the GPT-3 APIs here.
 The following examples are derived from the official set of cookbook examples at [https://github.com/openai/openai-cookbook](https://github.com/openai/openai-cookbook).
 The first example calls the OpenAI GPT-3 Completion API with a sample of input text and the model completes the text (deep-learning/openai/openai-example.py):